skakos/skakos/README.md

-👋 Hi, I’m @skakos

-👀 I’m interested in programming, philosophym writing and open source.
+👀 Spiros Kakos (skakos) is located in Athens, Greece.
+Spiros has a diploma in Chemical Engineering, an MSc in Advanced Materials' Technology, an MBA in Decisions' Science, a phD in the use of conductive polymers in PCB industry and is still learning.
+He also worked as a technical advisor and a researcher in the Advanced Materials sector for many years in the past.
+In his free time he develops software solutions and contributes to the open source community.
+He is the creator of Huo Chess, one of the smallest micro-chess programs ever that is perfect for educational purposes.
+Every year the program is improving while its size is decreasing, while taking into account all the latest developments in the programming scene.

 🌱 Seek my latest contributions either here in Git Hub or in the main site of Harmonia Philosophica.

-💞️ I am open for proposals for collaborations regarding writing or open source development.
+I am open for proposals for collaborations regarding writing or open source development.

 📫 You can communicate with me via the Harmonia Philosophica portal or through a comment here.